Mali: Mining

-In 1991, with the assistance of the International Development Association, Mali relaxed the enforcement of mining codes which led to renewed foreign interest and investment in the mining industry.
-Gold is mined in the southern region and Mali has the third highest gold production in Africa (after South Africa and Ghana).
-In 2015, the country has produced 41 metric tonnes of gold.

-The emergence of gold as Mali's leading export product since 1999 has helped mitigate some of the negative impact of the cotton and Ivory Coast crises.
+Gold is mined in the southern region, and Mali was the second largest producer of gold in Africa as of 2024.
+In 2015, the country produced 41 metric tonnes of gold.
+The emergence of gold as its leading export product since 1999 has helped mitigate some of the negative impact of the cotton and Ivory Coast crises.
 Other natural resources include kaolin, salt, phosphate, and limestone.